DeepikaKaranji/RideShare-DBaaS/README.md

 This repository reflects the 4 stage process we followed for creating the backend of Rideshare.

-Stage 1: Build APIs \n
+Stage 1: Build APIs

-Stage 2: Dockerised APIs into 1 docker container \n Stage 3: Seperated Rides and Users database, APIs as seperate containers running on seperate Amazon EC2 instances connected via load balancer
+Stage 2: Dockerised APIs into 1 docker container

+Stage 3: Seperated Rides and Users database, APIs as seperate containers running on seperate Amazon EC2 instances connected via load balancer

 Stage 4: Built a fault tolerant, highly available database as a service for the RideShare application.
 Our DBaaS has High Availability and Scalability implemented with Zookeeper and RabbitMQ.

 SSH into the following instances and clone this repository: